 Since its launch, HPN and the Select team, joined by CEO Mark Vernon in August 2016, have driven the concept through the business startup journey.
 From bringing UK-based Improva on board to manage the complexity of product and service procurement, to developing its key point of difference for members, customized strategy and management based on a shared mission of creating quality affordable housing across the US.

 "We're providing more than smart procurement strategy and access to money saving contracts," Vernon said about the socially-minded business.
 "Our hope is that every service we provide gives our members the chance to turn around and do more for their residents.
 Every dollar or minute we help a member save, is an investment in the community."

-With the Select business up and running, they're poised for growth in their third year, adding new contracts on a regular basis, selling services to HPN members, and exploring opportunities to build additional business sustainability outside of HPN's membership.
+With this business up and running, it's poised for growth in its third year, adding new contracts on a regular basis, selling services to HPN members, and exploring opportunities to build additional business sustainability outside of HPN's membership.